Minutes for February 25, 2025

 1.0 |

-RESOLVED, that the Board of Education approves the retirement/resignations
+RESOLVED, that the Board of Education approves the following staff for amended placements on the 2024-2025 salary guide:

 Name |